Kerry Armstrong: Australian return

 In 1998, Armstrong was offered the role of Heather Jelly in the television series SeaChange, the ever-devoted but long-suffering wife of corrupt local mayor Bob (John Howard).
 The role won her critical acclaim and garnered several awards.

-When SeaChange ended in 2000, Armstrong continued on with her theatre work and also appeared in the film Lantana, directed by Ray Lawrence amd also starring Anthony LaPaglia, Barbara Hershey, Geoffrey Rush, Glenn Robbins, and Vince Colosimo.
-Armstrong won the Inside Film (IF) Award, Film Critics Circle of Australia Award, and the AFI Award for her Lantana performance.
-In the same year she won another AFI award, for the final season of SeaChange, making her the second actress to win two AFI awards in one year.
+When SeaChange ended in 2000, Armstrong almost walked away from acting, after she lost her confidence.
+However, that changed when film producer Jan Chapman had the script for 2001 film Lantana delivered to her door, convinced she was the right fit for the lead role of Sonja Zat.
+The film, directed by Ray Lawrence, starred an ensemble cast including Anthony LaPaglia, Barbara Hershey, Geoffrey Rush, Glenn Robbins, and Vince Colosimo. and Armstrong went on to win an Inside Film (IF) Award, an AFI Award and a Film Critics Circle of Australia Award for her performance.
+The same year she won another AFI Award, for the final season of SeaChange, making her the first actress to win the Best Performance by an Actress award in both the feature film and television categories in the same year.